akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 ## Effects and Side Effects

-A command handler returns an `Effect` directive that defines what event or events, if any, to persist.
+A command handler returns an `Effect` directive that defines what state, if any, to persist.
 Effects are created using @java[a factory that is returned via the `Effect()` method] @scala[the `Effect` factory] and can be one of:

-* `persist` will persist one single event or several events atomically, i.e. all events are stored or none of them are stored if there is an error
+* `persist` will persist state atomically, i.e. all states are stored or none of them are stored if there is an error
-* `none` no events are to be persisted, for example a read-only command
+* `none` no state to be persisted, for example a read-only command
 * `unhandled` the command is unhandled (not supported) in current state
 * `stop` stop this actor
 * `stash` the current command is stashed